designstem/fachwerk/README.md

 new Vue({

-  // HTML element id where content goes
+  // HTML id where the content goes

   el: "#fachwerk",

   // Allow utils to be used in templates

   methods: { ...utils },

   // Reactive data will be here